alanphys/LinaQA/html/_sources/LQHelp9-2-4.rst.txt

 *  SI QC-kV]

 While the default settings are usually sufficient certain settings can be changed as given in :ref:`2Dphantomsettings` settings.
+Some settings can also be changed on the fly from the pop up window.
 Please see the `Planar Imaging Module <https://pylinac.readthedocs.io/en/latest/planar_imaging.html#>`_ in the `Pylinac documentation <https://pylinac.readthedocs.io/en/latest/>`_ for more information.

 .. |ld| image:: _static/LasVegas.png